blackboxprogramming/blackroad-prism-console/docs/asteria_loop_project_layouts.md

 ### Integrations & Best Practices
 - Connect GitHub integration (item created per PR, auto-link branch).
 - Link Stripe test dashboard for payout verification.
-- Use Workdocs page "Cadillac Loop Playbook" to store SOPs and attach demo videos.
+- Use Workdocs page "Asteria Loop Playbook" to store SOPs and attach demo videos.
 - Pin a whiteboard for mapping the creator experience flow.

 This paired layout lets the team pilot the loop in Asana while keeping a migration-ready structure in Monday.com if deeper reporting or automation is needed.